spikespaz/dotfiles/README.md

 Welcome, this repository houses my personal configuration files for my computers running [NixOS].

+> [!WARNING]
+> This readme is very likely out-dated at at any given time.
+This is for two
+> reasons.
+The first is that Nix, as a language, suffers from an apparent need
+> to be frequently refractored.
+The second reason is that this is my personal
+> configuration, and it is under constant revision.
+>
+> As with all Nix code (and with software in general), the ultimate form of
+> documentation is the source code itself.

 There are may modules and packages that some people may find useful to utilize in their own [NixOS] or [Home Manager] environments.